 No bit of communication is effective if the communicator does not have a clear and full understanding of their audience.
 One has to know that they believe in, in general, what type of perceptions they have and what hopes do they have.

 For example, anyone communicating with (or advertising to ) Americans, should know that contrary to popular belief, the average American isn’t as educated as we think.
-In fact, only 29% of Americans over the age of forty-five hold a bachelor’s degree, and only one out of four 25-year-old Americans is college-educated.
+In fact, only 29% of Americans over the age of forty-five hold a bachelor’s degree, and only one out of four 25-year-old Americans are college-educated.

-The average American, also does not vote on the basis of political agenda.
+The average American also does not vote on the basis of political agenda.
 Most cast their vote on the basis of character, trustworthiness, and image.
 George Bush knew his audience well.
 Thus, after the 9/11 attacks, he successfully conveyed the image of the determined, strong leader Americans wanted to see and thus, won the re-election.

 Additionally, it is also important to know how the audience perceives certain words.
 For example, Americans perceive the words ‘freedom’, ‘opportunity’, and ‘fairness’ very differently.
 ‘Freedom’, for example, is associated with the Republican party since it was most used during the George W. Bush administration.
 The Democrats use the word ‘fairness’ more.
 ‘Opportunity’ is perceived as a middle-of-the-road word with no political connotations.